KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 ## Issues:
   1. [Avro block size is invalid or too large](http://www.stackoverflow.com/questions/30661478/unable-to-correctly-load-twitter-avro-data-into-hive-table) when using Flume and Twitter streaming

-  2. `TwitterAgent.sources.Twitter.type = org.apache.flume.source.twitter.TwitterSource`
+  2. `TwitterAgent.sources.Twitter.type = org.apache.flume.source.twitter.TwitterSource` </br>
-	 "Twitter 1% Firehose Source
+	 "Twitter 1% Firehose Source</br>
 	 This source is highly experimental.
-It connects to the 1% sample Twitter Firehose using streaming API and continuously downloads tweets, converts them to Avro format, and sends Avro events to a downstream Flume sink"
+It connects to the 1% sample Twitter Firehose using </br>
+	 streaming API and continuously downloads tweets, converts them to Avro format, and sends </br> Avro events to a downstream Flume sink"

   3. JSONSerDe compatibility.